awwx/mongo-update-until-current/README.md

     var doc = collection.findOne(id);
     // prepend "apple"
     doc.array.splice(0, 0, 'apple');
-    collection.update(id, doc);
+    collection.update(id, {$set: {array: doc.array}});

-The problem here is that any other update to the document that happens between the time of the `findOne` and the `update` will be lost, overwritten by this update which doesn’t take into account what has changed.
+The problem here is that any other update to the array that happens between the time of the `findOne` and the `update` will be lost, overwritten by this update which doesn’t take into account what has changed.

 The [Update if
 Current](http://docs.mongodb.org/manual/tutorial/isolate-sequence-of-operations/#update-if-current)
-pattern performs the update *only if* the document &mdash; or the part of the document that is being updated &mdash; hasn’t been changed.
+pattern performs the update *only if* the relevant part of the document hasn’t been changed.
 The update is thus only applied if it is valid.

 The `updateUntilCurrent` function provided by this package wraps the Update if Current pattern in a retry loop.
 If the first update